MicrosoftDocs/azure-devops-docs/docs/organizations/security/set-permissions-access-test.md

 ---
 title: Set permissions and access for manual testing
 titleSuffix: Azure DevOps
-description: How to grant or restrict access to manual test tasks for Azure DevOps & TFS ms.technology: devops-security ms.assetid: ms.author: kaelli
+description: How to grant or restrict access to test plans, test suites, test cases, and other test-related features. ms.technology: devops-security ms.assetid: ms.author: kaelli